 - 16th October 2023: deadline for Oxford, Cambridge, Medicine, Dentistry or Veterinary Science.

 - 31st January 2024: deadline for all other institutions and courses (except some art and design courses listed with a March deadline.)

 Extra starts for eligible applicants.

-If an application is sent to us by 18:00 (UK time) on this day, we’ll send it to the chosen universities or colleges.
+If an application is submitted by 18:00 (UK time) on this day, it will be sent to the chosen universities or colleges.
 Applications received after this date will automatically be entered into Clearing.